There's a particular kind of dread that settles over a risk manager when breaking news flashes across their screen at 6 a.m.

 If you lead risk management for your organization, take a moment to ask yourself honestly: Could we identify every traveler in the affected region in under 60 seconds?

-If the answer is anything other than a confident yes, it may be time to examine whether your data foundation is strong enough — and whether you have the visibility infrastructure in place to fulfill the duty of care your people deserve.
+If the answer is anything other than a confident yes, it may be time to examine whether your data foundation is strong enough — and whether you have proper travel program management tools in place to fulfill the duty of care your people deserve.

-Because when the news breaks and the calls start coming in, the question "Who do we have over there?" deserves a real answer, not a best guess.
+Because when the news breaks and the calls start coming in, the question "Who do we have over there?" deserves a prompt and accurate answer, not a best guess.

 Connect with Traxo